BIMSBbioinfo/atlas_tissue_representation/README.md

 > Note: the HDF5 dataloader is also contributed upstream to the Flexynesis
 > package: https://github.com/BIMSBbioinfo/flexynesis/pull/146

 Figure 6 (BulkFormer comparison).
 Figure 6 compares the supervised VAE against BulkFormer (Kang et al., bioRxiv 2025, doi:10.1101/2025.06.11.659222) in a zero-shot setting, using k-NN (k = 5, cosine) on BulkFormer embeddings of the TARGET cohort and the held-out reference set.
-The pre-computed BulkFormer embeddings are deposited on Zenodo
+The pre-computed BulkFormer embeddings are deposited on Zenodo.

 ---